 Helping Students Succeed

-The library staff offers reference assistance to students, hosts both a Library Essentials Workshop series as well as an advanced Theological Research Conference.
+The library staff offers reference assistance to students, hosts both a Library Essentials Workshop series to build information literacy skills, as well as our more advanced Theological Research Launchpad.
 Each incoming student is assigned to a Personal Librarian, who acts like an research advisor within the library.
 An online library orientation module preps students prior to their first day of classes, focusing on boosting information literacy skills as they begin their journey at the School of Theology.
 Further, we maintain a rich list of subject guides on key topics at the School of Theology.

 - Personal Librarian Program